vram-guild/fluidity/README.md

 Fluidity Device Component Types focus on discovery and retrieval of implementations and does not provide dynamically extensible data attributes, serialization or other facilities offered by CCA.
 Indeed, CCA may prove to be quite complimentary to some Fluidity implementations.

-### Vanilla Interfaces
+### Vanilla Minecraft
 Fluidity currently has no Mixins and makes no (intentional) changes to vanilla Minecraft behaviors.
 Implementations are expected to make their own choices regarding their compatibility with vanilla mechanics.
-The vanilla inventoru handling is particularly problematic for large-scale storage networks that aim to be performant, and there is no clear best answer for how compatible vs how optimized any given block or item ought to be - it depends on how it will be used.
+The poor encapsulation of `Inventory` and it's sub-types is particularly problematic for large-scale storage networks that aim to be performant, and there is no clear best answer for how compatible vs how optimized any given block or item ought to be - it depends on how it will be used.

-The library offers some base implementations and helpers to more easily support `Inventory` and other vanilla interfaces when that is the desired outcome.
+The library offers some base implementations and helpers to more easily support `Inventory` when that is the desired outcome, along with a way to register handlers for buckets, bottles and similar items.
 Even so, vanilla mechanics received cursory attention at best in the initial development and the author considers this an area of opportunity for future improvement.

 # Overview